If you’ve been reading my blog for a while you know how I feel about my cordless drill. Yes, I really do love it.

 There is a button on each side that is used to change the drill rotation direction.
 Clockwise to drill and drive screws.
 Counter-clockwise to remove screws and bolts.

 The chuck is the part of the drill that accepts your bits.
-Keyless chucks are pretty much the norm right now unless you have an older drill.
-Back in the day, drills came with a key to loosen the chuck.
-If you lost the key you were out of luck.
-Thank goodness for innovation!
+Keyless chucks are pretty much the norm right now unless you have a corded drill.

 Besides the obvious uses for a cordless drill (hole drilling, driving screws and bolts), I also use my drill to mix paint!